 I lot of articles have been written on the chosen one trope.
 Your average Joe is actually a hero, or the one destined to take down the evil overlord, etc. I don't have much to add to the consensus of WRITE CHOSEN ONES BETTER.
 But there is one thing I have to say, and it all … Continue reading My Thoughts On the Chosen One Trope

 It's FALL.
 That means sweaters, pumpkins, lattes, leaf piles, and owls and foxes on EVERYTHING.
 No more bugs!
 No more 90 degrees!
-And the scent of dying leaves even smells good!
+And even the scent of dying leaves smells good!
 I love fall.
 It is truly a great time of year.
 I think it is especially a great time of year to do one … Continue reading Why Autumn is Such a Great Time to Write

-I did something similar to this called "Writerly Rants" but it was so far back in the archives that I am not going to bring it up.
+I did something similar to this called Writerly Rants, but it was so far back in the archives that I'm not going to bring it up.
 No, we do not go down that rabbit hole.
 HOWEVER.
 I do have some things to say.
-Things that make me go as mad as a March Hare … Continue reading Things that Drive Me Crazy in Books
+Things that make me go as mad as a March Hare in … Continue reading Things that Drive Me Crazy in Books

-If there is one universal advice for writers, it would be "you have to read to be a writer."
+If there is one universal advice for writers, it would be, "You have to read to be a writer."
 Is that TRUE?
 UMM, OBVIOUSLY YES.
 It's nonsensical to think that you can be a writer without reading a thing in your life.
 That's illogical.
-But the real question is - how much and what to … Continue reading Do You Have to Read to Be a Writer?
+But the real question is - how much do you have to … Continue reading Do You Have to Read to Be a Writer?